-T 7 T 7 X 7 .
 II.
-Ethical and legal standards Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year 1.
+Ethical and legal standards Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year 5 1.
 Be knowledgeable of and act in accordance with each of the following: (a) The current version of the APA Ethical Principles of Psychologists and Code of Conduct; (b) Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and (c) Relevant professional standards and guidelines.
 2. Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas.
 3. Conduct self in an ethical manner in all professional activities.

-Comments Year 2 Comments Year 3 Comments Year 4 Comments Year 5 Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=Ex Competencies; N/A= Not Applicable for - Program 1 Year; 4=Me eets Profess ion Wid III.
-Individual and cultural diversity Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year s 1.
-An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves;
+Comments Mid-Yr 1

+Comments Year 1

+Comments Year 2

+Comments Year 3

+Comments Year 4

+Comments Year 5

+Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=Exceeds Expectations for Program Year; 4=Intern-Ready; N/A= Not Applicable for this evaluation